 - Do not sign anything (except the police report if necessary)

 If you have been injured, through no fault of your own, in an auto accident, seek advice from a personal injury lawyer as soon as possible.
-The Tengue Law Firm has a team of personal injury specialists ready to help you navigate through the process of seeking reimbursement and compensation.
+The Tenge Law Firm has a team of personal injury specialists ready to help you navigate through the process of seeking reimbursement and compensation.
 Timing is critical, contact us as soon as possible.
 We are standing by ready to help.
+We have offices in Denver, Boulder, and Fort Collins.